TheTekton337/pntkl-rfc/RFCs/0002-acs-rnra.md

 ### 4.1 Configuration Object Structure

-A universal configuration object (UCO) should adhere to the following structure:
+A application configuration object (ACO) should adhere to the following structure:

 ```json
 {